 Exceedingly perturbed, Bharat turned in his bed and noticed a sparrow landing on the windowsill.
 It was daybreak and the sparrow started to chirp.
 While still lying in his bed, Bharat started to hum Raga Bhairav as if to accompany the sparrow’s incessant chirping.
 He touched the notes, Ga Ma Re Sa, Sa Ga Ma Dha Pa but mistakenly did not emphasise the softness of Re and Dha.
 The sparrow flew away.
 Bharat smiled and thought the bird being an expert singer, could not bear even a single mistake.
 In the animal world, no mistake is forgiven, for a mistake is equivalent to death, since survival of the fittest is the acknowledged law.
 But are not humans also animals?
 Then why should mistakes be forgiven in the human world and not bring death?
 Or is forgiveness only a guile, a mere smokescreen to disguise the flaming hatred within?
 Animals either love or kill; everything is simplified into white or black.
 Whereas humans prefer shades of grey and invent innumerable masks to effectively hide their real motives.
 Does not this make humans more evil than animals and therefore, much more powerful?
 Is evil always more powerful?

-His father had said that if evil increases then extraordinary means might be adopted to restore justice and normalcy.
+His father had said that if evil increases then extraordinary means might be adopted, to restore justice and normalcy.
 It was an extraordinary act when Sri Krishna placed Shikhandi in front of Arjuna, so that Bhishma could be killed, Shikhandi could have her revenge and righteousness may be established.
-It was an extraordinary act that Sri Rama, while hiding behind a tree, killed Bali, so that Sugreev may have his revenge and justice be restored.
-Crises demand extraordinary, critical and unconventional methods and they may be used to reinstate justice and normalcy.
+It was an extraordinary act that Sri Rama, while hiding behind a tree, killed Bali, so that Sugreeva may have his revenge and justice be restored.
+Crises demand extraordinary, critical and unconventional methods and they may be implemented to reinstate justice and normalcy.
 At such times, the means may not be questioned, even if they apparently seem unjust or unfair, as long as the end is just and fair.
 These means may not be considered to constitute Adharma, but may be considered to constitute Aapat Dharma because the end is to establish Dharma.

 He paced the floor thinking about all the pros and cons of his plan.
 Numerous questions tormented his anxious mind and he tried to find convincing answers to each one of them.
 How will he get the medicine without any prescription?
 What would be considered an overdose?
 Would three tablets suffice or more would be needed?
 How would he drop the tablets in the teacup without anybody noticing him?
 What if the tablets do not fully dissolve?
 Should he crush the tablets into a powdered form and then put it in the tea?
 What if Lalmohan became suspicious of the taste of the tea?
 Would more sugar hide the bitterness of the medicine?
 But then the tea would become more sweet and what if Lalmohan refuses to drink this exceedingly sweet tea?
 On the other hand, what would happen if Lalmohan does drink it?
 If Lalmohan begins to feel ill, then how should he react, so that the needle of suspicion does not point towards him?
 In natural circumstances, drugging somebody’s tea is obviously an evil act, but this was an unnatural problem that called for an unnatural solution.
 When good fails to suppress evil, should evil be resorted to vanquish evil?
 Should an unconventional method be adopted if all conventional means fail?
 What is more important, the means or the end?
 Can unjust means, self-justify themselves, if the end is just?
 If his plan worked out and Lalmohan met his death due to the excessive dosage, then how would he be questioned by the police?
 What if Lalmohan survived?
 Will Lalmohan take his revenge by killing him and making it look like a road accident or something similar?
 So engrossed was Bharat in his thoughts that when the grandfather clock announced the time, Bharat became aware that several hours had passed since daybreak.